 Grant user access to partner models

-For you to enable partner models and make a prompt request, a Google Cloud administrator must set the required permissions and verify the organization policy allows the use of required APIs.
+To enable partner models and make prompt requests, a Google Cloud administrator must set the required permissions and verify that the organization policy allows the use of required APIs.

 Set required permissions to use partner models